Bike along a downtown river, hike to a waterfall, and go skiing — all year long! — in the foothills of the Blue Ridge Mountains.

 Just across the James River from downtown Lynchburg, the folks at James River Adventures have a mission: “We want to share this natural resource with as many people as possible,” says Rob Campbell, a community conservationist with the James River Association.
 “Our mantra is: if people can enjoy spending time in this environment, they’ll want to protect it.”

-Between 9 a.m. and 1 p.m., James River Adventures’ naturalists help their guests explore the James River on kayaks and canoes.
-“From the shores of downtown all the way down to just west of Richmond is about a 9-mile paddle,” Campbell says.
+Whether you’re looking for a short kayak break during lunch, a longer guided paddle to relax on the river, or a one-of-a-kind experience on their historic batteau boat, James River Adventures’ staff will ensure an enjoyable experience, connecting with the sights and sounds of the river.
+“From the shores of downtown all the way down to the Joshua Falls Takeout Point is about a 9-mile paddle,” Campbell says.
 “We consider this the ‘Middle James.’
 After you pass through town, you’ll see the iconic, bucolic river-bottom views with lots of wildlife and the mountains in the background.”

-The journey can take as few as two-and-a-half hours or as many as five.
-“A lot of people pack a lunch and make a day of it,” Campbell says.
+“A lot of people pack a lunch and make a day of our longer guided paddles,” Campbell says.
 “As the water drops down, there are some nice, sandy beaches, and there are great places to rest, gather your thoughts, and enjoy the beautiful views.”

 Find your snow legs at Liberty Mountain Snowflex Centre